CaluBritez/Calubritez/README.md

 Lover of React💙 and Node💚 for my applications, but I have worked with other technologies.
 I adapt and learn according to my needs

 - ⚖️ Currently working at Poder Judicial Formosa
-- 🎮 Full Stack Developer at Órbita Lab
+- 🎮 Full Stack Developer at Push Software and Órbita Lab

 - 🎓 Graduated as "Técnico en Desarrollo de Software Multiplataforma" at the "Instituto Politécnico Formosa" (Formosa, Argentina) 2024